vatsla16/Anime-Tinder/README.md

 # 🎴 Anime Tinder

 ## 🧠 Overview
-A responsive, accessible React 19 + Tailwind CSS app that lets you swipe through the top anime by genre, like your favorites, and view them in a list—each linked straight to Crunchyroll.
+A responsive, accessible Anime Tinder app that lets you swipe through the top anime by genre, like your favourites, and view them later, each linked straight to Crunchyroll.

 ## 🏗️ Architecture
 ```text